USS Enterprise (NCC-1701): Production models and props

 The three-foot model was loaned out during the production of The Motion Picture and lost until 2024.
+In 2026, Rod Roddenberry announced that the original model was in the Roddenberry family's possession.
+The model required restoration due to damage and previous possessors applying additional glue and paint.

 Paramount Pictures donated the 11-foot model to the Smithsonian Institution in 1974, disassembled across three crates and dirty.
 In shipping the model, Paramount estimated the value of the model at $5,000.
 Starting in 1976, it hung at an exhibit gallery entrance at the National Air and Space Museum before being moved to the gift shop, where it stayed for 14 years.
 In the first of its initial restorations, the model was altered to look more like the starship Enterprise and less like a studio filming model.
 The model underwent restorations in 1974, 1984, 1992, and 2016.
 For much of its time on display, fans have been surprised at the differences between the model and their expectations about how the "real" spacecraft should appear.
 A substantial, multi-year restoration culminated in 2016 with the unveiling of a new display in the Milestones of Flight Hall.
 This restoration highlighted the duality of the Enterprise as both a filming model and inspirational starship.

 The original captain's chair prop sold at auction for $304,750.
 In 2006, Paul Allen bought the Enterprise model created for the original Star Trek films for $240,000; it is on display at the Museum of Pop Culture.
 Another model of the film version is on display at aerospace company Blue Origin.